hiblaphp/async/README.md

 A **blocking call** inside a Fiber — PHP's native `sleep()`, a synchronous database query, `file_get_contents()`, or any other call that blocks the OS thread — stalls the **entire event loop** for its duration.
-No other Fiber runs, no timers fire, no I/O is processed until the blocking call returns.
+No other Fiber runs, no timers fire, no I/O is processed until the blocking call returns:
 ```php
 // Wrong — blocks the entire loop for 2 seconds
 async(function () {